Thomas-McKanna/Django-Rolla-Mission/README.md

 - Get a copy of the `secrets` folder from the maintainer of this repo and copy it into the repository.

-- Run `secret/migrate.sh` (or .bat for Windows) to create the necessary database tables.
+- Run `secret/manage.sh migrate`

-- Run `secret/createsuperuser.sh` (or .bat for Windows)  to make a user for logging into the admin interface.
+- Run `secret/manage.sh createsuperuser` to make a user for logging into the admin interface.
 It doesn't really matter what the username and password are, but I suggest username "admin" and password "password".

-- Run `secret/run.sh` (or .bat for Windows) to start the server.
+- Start the server with `secret/manage.sh runserver`